 “Creativity is a wild mind and a disciplined eye.”
 Dorothy Parker

-The problem with this is that you might not agree.
+The difficulty with this is that you might not agree.
 You may equate creativity with art and you would not be wrong.
 Art is a creative practice, it is creativity as self expression, as invention, as entertainment, as solace, as celebration and as escapism.
 But because you equate creativity with art, and you were told in school that you were rubbish at drawing (or painting, or pottery, or sculpture….) you now believe that you are not creative, and that you are not an artist.
 Wrong, you are bursting with creativity, but it may be trapped behind a door.
 A door of disbelief, of doubt.
 Never fear I have the key and I am going to share it with you.

 “Every child is an artist, the problem is staying an artist when you grow up.”
 Pablo Picasso